 Executing such XLDF commands would have to involve transforming the transformations that pretty-print BGF productions.
-Higher-order transformations are one of the few challenges of the future work on XLDF.
+Such higher-order transformations will be studied in future work on XLDF.

 5 Additional related work

 A discussion about general documentation approaches was already included in §2.
 Below we will discuss related work more broadly.